Rapid Response Assessments

 Through the air, over land and in water, over ten thousand species numbering millions of animals travel around the world in a network of migratory pathways.
 The very foundation of these migratory species is their connection to places and corridors across the planet.
 The loss of a single point in their migration can jeopardize the entire population, while their concentrations make them highly vulnerable to overharvesting and poaching.

 In the northern regions of the world, the V-shaped formation of loudly honking geese in spring and in autumn symbolize that a new season is coming.
-In the 1900s people in northern Norway marvelled at the abundance of lesser white-fronted geese, which then numbered in the thousands.
+In the 1900s people in northern Norway marveled at the abundance of lesser white-fronted geese, which then numbered in the thousands.
 Today the Norwegian stock of these geese is so small that researchers are on first-name terms with each and every bird.

 Iconic animals such as wildebeest and antelopes have declined by 35–90 per cent in a matter of decades, due to fences, roads and other infrastructure blocking their migration routes, and from overharvesting.
 Indeed, the current rise in poaching calls for renewed international efforts for controlling illegal hunting and creating alternative livelihoods, against the backdrop of increasing trade in endangered animals for their fur, meat, horns or tusks.